Fischer Medical Ventures Subsidiary, FlynnCare, Wins Silver Medal at Global ARCA 2025 Innovation Exhibition - www.lokmattimes.com

 Fischer Medical Ventures Subsidiary, FlynnCare, Wins Silver Medal at Global ARCA 2025 Innovation Exhibition

-PNN New Delhi [India], November 3:Fischer Medical Ventures' subsidiary, FlynnCare Health Innovations Pvt Ltd, secured the Silver Medal at ...
+New Delhi [India], November 3:Fischer Medical Ventures' subsidiary, FlynnCare Health Innovations Pvt Ltd, secured the Silver Medal at the ...

 New Delhi [India], November 3:Fischer Medical Ventures' subsidiary, FlynnCare Health Innovations Pvt Ltd, secured the Silver Medal at the prestigious ARCA 2025 International Innovations Exhibition (Zagreb, Croatia).
 This award, achieved while representing IFIA Bharat, validates the market-leading potential of FlynnCare's AI-powered Screening and Preventive Health Platform.